Discover the art of upcycling with our comprehensive guide to creating a stylish woven denim pillow from old jeans. It’s eco-friendly and chic!

-Another reason I made this woven denim pillow is that I think the frayed edges of the strips give the throw pillows a bit of a Boho look and feel.
+Another reason I made this woven denim pillow is because I think the frayed edges of the strips give the throw pillows a bit of a Boho look and feel.
 And I love a bit of Boho in my home.

 You should have seen the look I got the other day when I said burlap.
-My friends thought I was being rude until I told them it’s what the Americans call hessian.
+My friends thought I was rude until I told them it’s what the Americans call hessian.

 - A selection of denim scraps from old jeans in various shades of blue.